aopalka/aopalka.github.io/BaseSwerveLib/Readme.md

 # Swerve README
-Hello, this is what I'm calling the "Base Swerve", this is made based on 364's code, but I have added many features, 2nd Order Swerve Kinematics. </br>
+Hello, this is what I'm calling the "Base Swerve", this is made based on 364's code, but I have added many features, including 2nd Order Swerve Kinematics. </br>

 # BaseSwerve </br>
 **Project Goals**